dimitarpg13/agentic_architectures_and_design_patterns/notebooks/multi_agent_comm_via_mcp/supervisor_workers_mcp_design_pattern.md

-# Multi-Agent Supervisor Design with MCP-style Messaging - Architecture Documentation
+# Multi-Agent Supervisor-Worker Design Pattern with MCP-style Messaging - Architecture Documentation

 This document provides comprehensive UML diagrams and flowcharts describing the architecture and workflow of the Multi-Agent Supervisor system using Model Context Protocol (MCP) style messaging patterns.